 In early December 2022, China announced it was rolling back its zero-COVID policies.
 China is now experiencing a surge in COVID-19 infections with models predicting a peak of 3.7 million cases a day in early January 2023, and 1.7 million deaths by the end of April.
-China is reporting that fever clinic visits due to COVID-19 are at a low level despite millions traveling in the region for Lunar New Year.
-In the United States, the XBB.1.5 variant now accounts for roughly 61% of sequenced COVID-19 cases.
+COVID-19 data from China shows that there have been no new variants reported, but that deaths are being underreported.
+Amid concerns of a lack of reliable data regarding deaths and infections, several countries have announced travel requirements for travelers coming from China.
+These travel requirements range from testing requirements, such as in the U.S. and Japan, to a full ban of entry in Morocco.
+Meanwhile, there are surges in many countries, including the XBB.1.5 variant in the United States.
+During the last week of December 2022, XBB.1.5 accounted for roughly 40.5% of sequenced COVID-19 cases which is an increase from the beginning of December when it accounted for roughly 1.3% of sequenced cases.
 In the wake of COVID-19 surges globally, it is alarming to see the decrease in COVID-19 testing rates in the past weeks and long-lasting gaps in high-risk population vaccination coverage in low and middle-income countries.